 "There's a chemical transformation happening when you vape," says Dr. White.
 “We know that the materials that start out in the device aren’t necessarily analyzed as being harmful.
 But once you cook those — the process that happens when you vape the materials — what you get is a mix of potentially toxic chemicals including aldehydes like formaldehyde, which is very toxic to the lungs and your body."

 Dr. White estimates that there are as many as 50 new chemicals that vapes produce.
 He says previous studies have identified some, but not all.
 Many of those yet to be identified are likely toxic, and Dr. White and his team hope to pinpoint as many as they can.

 Action on teen vaping

 The team successfully advocated for an update to the Colorado Clean Indoor Act during the 2019 legislative session.
 Thanks to support from our community, using e-cigarettes in public indoor spaces in Colorado is now prohibited.
-Learn more about our work in child health advocacy.
+But our work isn't done.

 This year, Children's Colorado will pursue a multidimensional approach to battle tobacco and nicotine addiction among youth by influencing policy change that can curb the accelerating rates of teen use.
 Some potential approaches the legislature could take include raising the age of sales for tobacco products, advancing a flavor ban, raising the state's tobacco tax and closing the tax loophole on liquid nicotine.